-Educating people in nutrition, health and fitness is our passion.
-A balanced lifestyle based on healthy eating and regular exercise are our way of life.
+Educating people in nutrition, health and fitness is my passion.
+A balanced lifestyle based on healthy eating and regular exercise is the way of life.
 When I started working in the Fitness Industry in 2003, I had one purpose in mind: to change people’s lives through education about proper fitness approach and nutrition.
 Nearly 18 years later that purpose remains, and nothing gives me greater satisfaction knowing that my clients are now living the lifestyles they had struggled to find for years.

 During the course of my career, I have worked with many doctors and specialists in order promote and improve lifestyles.
 I have studied human biomechanics, physiotherapy, advanced human performance and advanced nutrition for over 10 years.
 I have worked with many individuals from all walks of life whether to increase muscle mass, decrease body fat, improve flexibility, strength… or speed up recuperation.

 My ideal client is anyone with a goal, a positive attitude, and a willingness to work hard.
 That’s really it.